jingconan/SADIT/README.md

 Now, you are ready to use SADIT.
 Assume `sadit` is your working directory from now on.

-To get help message, just type
+To get general help message, just type

  `sadit$ ./cmdsadit -h`